Joey Largent

 Photo by Katrina Wolfe - North Olympic Coast

-Joey Largent is a composer and writer from Northern Arkansas living between Tbilisi and Istanbul.
-His poetic and musical practices intertwine across geography, language, and memory, shaped by a mystical investigation of the emotional architectures of time, longing, held remembrance, and non-dual resonance.
-His musical work centers on long-duration compositions and improvisations for acoustic ensembles and solo performance - frequently integrating just intonation and extended field recordings - and his ensembles often expand to regularly include artists from other disciplines as performers.
+Joey Largent is a semi-nomadic interdisciplinary artist from northern Arkansas based in Istanbul.
+His practices intertwine across geography, language, and memory, shaped by a mystical investigation of the emotional architectures of time, longing, held remembrance, and non-dual resonance.
+His musical work centers on long-duration compositions and improvisations for both acoustic ensembles and solo performance, the frequent integration of just intonation and extended field recordings, and working with artists from other disciplines as collaborators in his ensemble works.

-Joey is also the founder and artistic director of Moon Below the Sun, a small press and record label for intentional literature, films, photography, and acoustic music from across geographies, operating between Georgia, the U.S., and Turkey.
+Joey is also the founder and artistic director of Moon Below the Sun, a evolving project for supporting intentional literature, films, photography, and acoustic music from across geographies, with a primary focus on works in Türkiye, Georgia, Armenia, Iran, and the United States.